hadley/adv-r/Expressions.md

 x
 ```

 Generally, I'd prefer `mode3<-` over `mode2<-` because it uses concepts familiar to more R programmers, and generally it's a good idea to use the simplest and most commonly understand techniques that solve a given problem.

-#### Extracting elements of a call
+#### Extracting elements of a calle

-When it comes to extracting pieces from calls or for putting new pieces in, they behave almost the same way as a list: a call has `length`, `'[[` and `[` methods.
+When it comes to modifying calls, they behave almost exactly like lists: a call has `length`, `'[[` and `[` methods.
 The length of a call minus 1 gives the number of arguments:

 ```R
 x <- quote(read.csv("important.csv", row.names = FALSE))